iiamit/cisotrack/index.md

-## Welcome to CISO Track
+## The CISO Track

 The modern security executive needs to handle a complex world of technology, policy, politics, and business; all while supporting their organization in becoming more resilient, innovative and customer focused.
 This evolution from the “IT Security” person to a proper C-suite executive is not only challenging to the individual at the helm, but also the industry at large.

-The CISO Track aims to provide our participants with a closed-door environment where sharing information and practices around a select number of topics is done properly.
+**The CISO Track** aims to provide our participants with a closed-door environment where sharing information and practices around a select number of topics is done properly.
 This isn’t about some vendor pitch, nor is it about sitting and having someone talk at you for 45 minutes.
 It is about a discussion between peers, curated by peers, around topics presented briefly (10-15 minutes) by vetted industry practitioners.
 What’s a vetted industry practitioner?
 They’re speakers who have agreed not to pitch or sell products, and their presentation has been reviewed and pre-approved by the program committee.

 ### RSA Conference 2020
 We plan to hold the second CISO Track during RSA Conference in February 25th, 2020.

-Applications for participation will be available **here** shortly.
+Applications for registration is available here: https://forms.gle/kc1uNB8Y8N7KRkL78.
+Please note that all fields are mandatory (including agreeing to the track terms, privacy statement, participation through the day, minimal donation, and Chatham House Rule).
+Note that participation is capped at 50, and we cannot guarantee that all applications will be accepted.
+As such, registration will be closed once we have secured registration for the track.

 ### BSidesLV 2019
 The CISO track has been created in 2019 and was initially run as part of [BSides Las Vegas](https://www.bsideslv.org/ciso-track/).